Children with dyslexia struggle learning to read – find out how systematic phonics instruction can help build foundational reading skills.

-Children with dyslexia need to be taught how to read and spell explicitly with systematic phonics instruction.
-This is not my opinion, this is a fact.
-On today’s post, I am going to explain to you what systematic phonics instruction is and why kids with dyslexia benefit from this kind of instruction.
+Children with dyslexia are capable of learning to read and spell well – they just need a different approach to learning.
+This approach is called systematic phonics instruction and it helps children build a solid reading foundation so that they can develop more advanced reading skills over time.
+In today’s post, I am going to explain to you what systematic phonics instruction is and why children with dyslexia benefit from this kind of instruction.

 What is Systematic Phonics Instruction?

 Systematic phonics instruction is a method of teaching students how to connect the graphemes (letters) with phonemes (sounds) using a clear and well-thought-out scope and sequence to teach kids how to read and spell.

 Lessons are built on previously taught information, from simple to complex, with clear, concise student objectives that are driven by ongoing assessment: